royward/random-variate-poisson/README.md

 **poisson_random_variate_integer.c** the implementation of `poisson_random_variate_integer`

 **poisson_random_variate_old.c** an old implementation of poisson_random_variate_integer.
-This is slow, slightly buggy (the means are correct, but the distributions are narrower than they should be.
-Don't use this unless you need the exact results used by 1.0.0.
+This is slower than the more recent version, slightly buggy (the means are correct, but the distributions are narrower than they should be).
+Don't use this unless you have been already using this and need the exact results used by 1.0.0.

 **poisson_random_variate_double.h** file to include to access the C functionality for `poisson_random_variate_double`

 **poisson_random_variate_double.c** the implementation of `poisson_random_variate_double`

-**RandomVariatePoisson.h**: file to include to access the C functionality.
-Some of the basic functions are provided by inline functions.

-**RandomVariatePoisson.c**: Add this into your project.
-This includes the functionality not provided by pseudo_double.h

 **PoissonTest.cpp**: Some simple tests